-Having a small apartment needn’t limit you in the way that you decorate your internal space and the way that you use the rooms.
-Take every opportunity to make the space work for you and consider clever use of colour and design to create the illusion of a bigger apartment.
+Having a small apartment needn’t limit you in the way that you decorate your space and the way that you use the rooms.
+Take every opportunity to make the space work for you and consider clever use of color and design to create the illusion of a bigger apartment.

 By not having to buy so many materials you can afford to go for more expensive options and create yourself a bespoke, luxury, airy space.